MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/basketplugin.md

 Each pattern is represented by a row in the results.
 The first column is the segment ID.
 The next two columns are the *count* and *percentage of rows*, from the original query that match the pattern.
 The remaining columns relate to the original query, with either a specific value from the column or a wildcard value, which is by default null, meaning a variable value.

-[!NOTE]
+**Notes**
-The algorithm uses sampling to determine the initial frequent values, the results could slightly differ between multiple runs (values with frequency close to the threshold might be omitted)
+The algorithm uses sampling to determine the initial frequent values, the results could slightly differ between multiple runs (values with frequency close to the threshold might be omitted).

 ## Example